-• Henry will begin his second season as the bullpen coach, after being named to Ned Yost's staff on October 10, 2012.
+• Henry will begin his third season as the bullpen coach after being named to Ned Yost's staff on Oct.
+10, 2012.

-• Worked the past three seasons from 2010-12 as the Omaha (Triple-A) pitching coach, the past two seasons helping lead the club into the playoffs including winning the 2011 Pacific Coast League title…helped develop current Royals Tim Collins, Danny Duffy, Kelvin Herrera and Greg Holland in Omaha.
+• Worked three seasons (2010-12) as the pitching coach at Triple-A Omaha, helping lead the club into the playoffs twice, which included the 2011 Pacific Coast League title…helped develop current Royals Tim Collins, Danny Duffy, Kelvin Herrera and Greg Holland in Omaha.

-• Was the pitching coach for Danville (R) in 2006 and then Rome (Class A) in 2007, both in the Atlanta chain.
+• Was the pitching coach for Danville (Rookie) in 2006 and then Rome (Class A) in 2007, both in the Atlanta chain.

 • Transitioned to coaching in the professional ranks in 2005, serving as a pitching coach in Myrtle Beach (Class A) for the Atlanta Braves' affiliate in the Carolina League.

 • Began his coaching career in 2002 following his retirement as a player, serving on the staff at the University of Wisconsin-Whitewater.

 • Pitched for 11 seasons in the Majors with the Brewers (1991-94), Mets (1995-96), Giants (1997, 2000), Astros (1998-2000) and Royals (2001)...compiled a 34-42 record with 82 saves and a 4.19 ERA in 582 appearances, all in relief.

 • Worked in the postseason in four straight seasons from 1997-2000 for the Giants and Astros, compiling a 1.59 ERA in eight outings.